Centric Cash (CNS) Reaches Market Cap of $1.24 Million

 Centric Cash Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Centric Cash directly using US dollars.
-Investors seeking to trade Centric Cash should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Centric Cash directly using U.S. dollars.
+Investors seeking to trade Centric Cash should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centric Cash using one of the exchanges listed above.

 Receive News & Updates for Centric Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centric Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.